Projects Villa Berg

 The Villa Berg is a historic landmark in Stuttgart.
 It has over the course of time served as a royal villa, urban gallery, and as a studio for the Süddeutschen Rundfunk (SDR).
 All of its features are of great importance for the city, thereby creating a challenge to find a new purpose and interior space plan and design for the villa.

-Our ambition is to preserve the unique character and essence of Villa Berg.
-The appeal of the building lies in the contrast that exists between old and new – between the reconstructed facade and the original, interior style from the 1950’s.
-Therefore, the unification of the façade with the interior, as well as the provision of natural light in all rooms is fundamental.
+Our ambition was to preserve the unique character and essence of Villa Berg.
+The appeal of the building lies in the contrast that exists between old and new - between the reconstructed facade and the original, interior style from the 1950’s.
+Therefore, the unification of the facade with the interior, as well as the provision of natural light in all rooms is fundamental.

 Visitors enter the building through a prestigious reception area complete with a staircase from the 50’s.
 As one ascends, the building becomes more private at the top.
 The restaurants and related amenities on the ground floor are open to public, while the business club and conference rooms lie on the upper floors.
 To ensure the greatest flexibility, the rooms in the conference center can be adjusted to size through the use of sliding partitions.